Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 If taking the Metro, get off at Charles Center and walk two blocks to the Baltimore Arena Light Rail station or enjoy a longer walk to the Inner Harbor.

-You can also take the Water Taxi during the day from Federal Hill, Locust Point or Fort McHenry.
-Check the Water Taxi and MTA websites on July 4th for updated schedules.
+You can also take the Water Trolley during the day from Federal Hill, Locust Point or Fort McHenry.
+Check the Water Trolley and MTA websites on July 4th for updated schedules.

 Traffic will likely be restricted on July 4th, but if you are able to get downtown there are several lots along the Inner Harbor in which you can park: